StarRocks/starrocks/docs/en/using_starrocks/Materialized_view.md

   > **NOTE**
   >
-  > Asynchronous materialized views created on base tables in a [JDBC catalog](../data_source/catalog/jdbc_catalog.md) do not support query rewrite.
+  > Asynchronous materialized views created on base tables in a JDBC catalog or a Hudi catalog do not support query rewrite.

 ## Decide when to create a materialized view